MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 # Deploy a single region LAMP architecture

 This document covers different methods to deploy a **single region LAMP architecture**, either using **command line tools** on either Linux bash or Windows batch for a more hands on programmatic setup, or an Azure Resource Manager template for a **one-click deployment**.
 And in most cases there will be pointers to how to setup a certain portion of the architecture using the **Azure Portal**.
+Alternatively you can use third-party solutions like [Hashicorp Terraform](https://docs.microsoft.com/azure/terraform/terraform-overview).

 In general, when deploying a single region LAMP architecture there are certain steps that are mostly one-offs while others need to be executed in more regular basis as your backend gets updated to match your game requirements.
 Here below is the full step list: